grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 ### Example proto file

-Example of a protofile with Go templates.
+Example of a proto file with Go templates.
 This proto file imports documentation from another file, `tables.md`:

 ```protobuf
 service LoginService {